mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 <p class="blog-description">1389 of 1589 answered</p>

-Not too different from last year with the exception that, this time, we’ve seen way fewer developers claiming to be using custom systems before.
-Very encouraging to know the number of people starting their products off with MUI!
+These results are not too different from last year, with the exception that far fewer developers reported using custom systems before MUI.
+It's very encouraging to know that so many of you are building your products with MUI right from the start!

 ### Are you using any of these in addition to MUI?